SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.9.md

 <!-- MR 10.3.0 [CU6] - FR 10.3.9 -->

-Up to now, the DLL references defined on a script library would only be taken into account when an Automation script was recompiled.
+Up to now, when the SLAutomation service was started, the DLL references defined on an Automation script library would only be taken into account when that library needed to be recompiled.
 As a result, Automation scripts that relied on a script library could fail due to missing references.

-From now on, the DLL references on a script library will also be loaded when an Automation script does not need to be recompiled.
+From now on, when the SLAutomation service is started, the DLL references on an Automation script library will also be loaded when that library does not need to be recompiled.

 #### DataMiner upgrade: Presence of Visual C++ 2010 redistributable will no longer be checked [ID_36745]